sposetti/TestDocs/deploy-configs.md

 1. Download the Hadoop configuration files from [here](./conf) to a temporary directory.

 2. Modify the following parameters per your environment.
+You can search for *TODO* in the configuration files for the properties to replace.

 Modify Configuration Files